 Stray is immersive and easy to control, with plenty of love for controlling a cat, but the game relies mostly on fetch quests and linear platforming.
 More stealth-based cat gameplay and a wider range of variety in its quests would’ve been a welcome addition.

 Beautiful post-apocalyptic cyberpunk city that not only feels lived in but feels draped in purpose and despair.
 The robot citizens and our cat protagonist all display heartfelt mannerisms and realism that immerse the player in what it feels like to control a feline.

-Simple storytelling creates a world where humans are gone but still have an effect on the outcome of the story.
+Simple storytelling creates a world where humans are gone but still affects the story’s outcome.
 The bond between the cat and the robot citizens is pure and sincere, displaying a real need to work together to solve the mysteries of City 99.

 Sound & Soundtrack: 9

 Thoughtful meows and robot beeps and buzzes work well with the urban city soundtrack, from desolate ambient exploration soundscapes to high-octane chugging and progressive scores that partner well with Stray’s escape segments.